gunnarmorling/1brc/README.md

     ./calculate_average.sh
     ```

-    The provided naive example implementation uses the Java streams API for processing the file and completes the task in ~3 min on an Apple Mac Mini M1.
+    The provided naive example implementation uses the Java streams API for processing the file and completes the task in ~2 min on environment used for [result evaluation](#evaluating-results).
     It serves as the base line for comparing your own implementation.

 4. Optimize the heck out of it: